catseye/SixtyPical/tests/SixtyPical Analysis.md

 You can copy the address of a routine into a vector, if that vector type is at least as "wide" as the type of the routine.
 More specifically,

-- the vector must take _exactly_ the same inputs as the routine
+- the vector must take _at least_ the inputs that the routine takes
-- the vector must make _exactly_ the same outputs as the routine
+- the vector must produce _at least_ the outputs that the routine produces
 - the vector must trash _at least_ what the routine trashes

 If the vector and the routine have the very same signature, that's not an error.